MrPatrek/codeigniter-repub-inf-sys/README.md

 When you sing up (register), you fill in your details like name, username, password, etc. When doing this, server would check whether your username and email are unique, and whether your password fields match.
 After the registration, you may log in.
 Keep in mind that the registration form given on the website can give you Citizen role only (there are Citizen, Authorities and Moderator roles in total).

 Keep in mind that all the passwords are safely protected.
-This is achieved with a password-hashing function bcrypt.
+This is achieved with a password-hashing function **bcrypt**.

 ###	(Citizen role) Create Report